ScrappyHub/rooted-platform/docs/Moderation_System.md

 public.is_admin() returns true

-RPCs exposed to the frontend for admin are strictly limited to:
+RPCs exposed to frontend for admin are strictly limited to:

 public.admin_get_user_accounts